 Pan in the 21st Century

 For the preliminary round of the Pan in the 21st Century 2K6 Competition, bands were judged as in previous years, in their communities.
 We interviewed some of the key people within the bands about the competition, their history and other activities in the steelband arena.
-We spoke with Mr. Richard Forteau, Manager of Courts Sound Specialists of Laventille.
+We spoke with Mr. Anthony Rose, Asst.
+Musical Director of Sagicor Exodus.

-TRINBAGOPAN: Do you have any final words to share with us?
+TRINBAGOPAN: Do you have any final words to share?

 TRINBAGOPAN: Thank you.